yoctoproject/poky/documentation/ref-manual/ref-variables.rst

       service <dev-manual/dev-manual-common-tasks:working with a pr service>`.
 You can set ``PRSERV_HOST`` to other values to use a remote PR service.

+   :term:`PSEUDO_IGNORE_PATHS`
+      A comma-separated (without spaces) list of path prefixes that should be ignored by pseudo when monitoring and recording file operations, in order to avoid problems with files being written to outside of the pseudo context and reduce pseudo's overhead.
+A path is ignored if it matches any prefix in the list and can include partial directory (or file) names.

    :term:`PTEST_ENABLED`
       Specifies whether or not :ref:`Package
       Test <dev-manual/dev-manual-common-tasks:testing packages with ptest>` (ptest)